 - 1 14- oz can of chicken broth

-- 3 tablespoon gluten-free mayonaise I use Trader Joe's
+- 3 Tbsp gluten-free mayonaise I use Trader Joe's

 - Preheat oven to 350 degrees.
 Grease a 9x13-inch baking dish.

-- Melt 1 tablespoon coconut oil in saucepan over medium heat.
+- Melt 1 Tbsp coconut oil in saucepan over medium heat.
 Add the onions and saute until they are tender and translucent, about 5 minutes.

 - Layer the potato slices and cooked onions in your prepared baking dish.

-- Using the same saucepan, melt the 3 tablespoon of coconut oil and whisk in the flour until smooth.
+- Using the same saucepan, melt the 3 Tbsp of coconut oil and whisk in the flour until smooth.